aroberge/reeborg/trunk/docs/breakout_py_en/_build/html/_sources/bounding_box.txt

 Bouncing at last!
 -----------------

+It may take you a while to get the above working but I am confident that you can.
+So, if you have not made it work ... go back to your code and get it done before continuing.

-If you see the ball change colours it overlaps with the paddle, replace the code that changes the colour by the following which does a decent job at making the ball bounce off the paddle::
+When you see the ball change colours it overlaps with the paddle, replace the code that changes the colour by the following which does a decent job at making the ball bounce off the paddle::